Kinglets

 Regulidae

-Kinglets The kinglets are found throughout North America.
-There are two types, one being the Golden-crowned Kinglet and the other is the Ruby-crowned Kinglet.
-These small forest birds are heard more often than they are seen.
-One of the smallest bird types, each having a preference as to the type of forest they choose for their habitat.
+The kinglets are found throughout North America.
+There are two types; the Golden-crowned Kinglet and the Ruby-crowned Kinglet.
+These small forest birds are more often heard than seen.
+One of the smallest bird types and each has a preference as to the type of forest they choose for their habitat.

-The Ruby-crowned Kinglet can be found in deciduous forest mixed with conifers, whereas the Golden-crown Kinglet prefers the conifer forest.
-Each of these birds can be seen high up in the crowns and tops of the trees, almost always on the move.
-Much like the chickadees, they can be observed hanging upside down, searching for their food.
+The Ruby-crowned Kinglet can be found in deciduous forest mixed with conifers whereas the Golden-crown Kinglet prefers the conifer forest.
+Each of these birds can be seen high up in the crowns and tops of trees and are almost always on the move.
+Much like the chickadees, they can be observed hanging upside down searching for their food.

-Click on the bird names listed below to see pictures of the Kinglets of North America
+Click on bird images or names to see pictures of the Kinglets

 Classic Collection of North American Birds